zmalone/chef-web-docs/source/delivery/get-started/index.md

 ### Part 5: Extend the build cookbook

-In this tutorial, you discover the `delivery-truck` cookbook, which helps perform many common tasks that are needed to deliver Chef cookbooks.
+In this tutorial, you learn about the `delivery-truck` cookbook, which helps perform many common tasks that are needed to deliver Chef cookbooks.
 However, this cookbook can't do everything.

 In this part, you extend your build cookbook to include a smoke test.
 Smoke testing helps you quickly validate whether your application or service is running and functional.